7und3dpy/enterprise-infrastructure-lab/diagrams/logical-flow.md

 Users authenticate to the domain, then access shared folders on APP01 based on group membership and NTFS/share permissions.

 ## Intranet Flow
-Users browse to `https://intranet.bincorp.local`, which resolves to APP01 and is secured using a certificate issued by BinCorp-RootCA.
+Users browse to `https://intranet.samsung.local`, which resolves to APP01 and is secured using a certificate issued by Samsung-RootCA.

 ## Proxy Flow
 CL01 routes web access through WinGate Proxy on APP01.
 Proxy policy allows or blocks traffic based on configured access rules.